exocron-solutions/electra/README.md

 will let all values expire one minute after they were written into the cache.

 ## Algorithms
-In the following we try to explain our central repositories needed to organize our data.
+In the following we will try to explain our central repositories needed to organize our data.

 ### Saving